lgt4hep/lgt4hep_course/README.md

 There will be a semester projects and presentation for those students who does not participate the student-led lectures.
 The students are encouraged to form team to work on the project, starting from roughly mid-point of the lecture schedule, and aim to complete on the last week of the class.

-## From path integrals to QCD: overview of continuum theory (2 weeks)
+## Unit 01: From path integrals to QCD: overview of continuum theory (2 weeks)

 ###  Lecture topics
 - Path Integrals in Quantum Mechanics
 - Markov Chain Monte Carlo
-- Scalar Field Theory (on the lattice)
+- Scalar Field Theory
+  --Scalar Fields in the Continuum:
+  ---Lagrangian, EOM, Path Integral Representation
+  ---Correlators
+  ---Propagator
+  --Scalar Fields on the Lattice:
+  ---Lattice Construction
+  ---Translating Continuum -> Lattice

 ### References
 #### General lecture notes
 - Gattringer and Lang -"Quantum Chromodynamics on the Lattice", Lecture Notes in Physics, 788;  ISBN-13: 978-3642018497): Chapter 1, Chapter 4
 - Christoph Lehner - LQCD Lecture Notes: https://homepages.uni-regensburg.de/~lec17310/teaching/wise2324/lqft.html Chapter 1, Chapter 2
 - Lepage "Lattice QCD for Novices" notes: https://arxiv.org/pdf/hep-lat/0506036
+- "Lattice Gauge Theory" by Heinz Rothe, Chapter 2

 #### Supplemental Notes:
 - Martin Luscher - Les Houches Summer School 09 Lecture Note: https://luscher.web.cern.ch/luscher/lectures/LesHouches09.pdf
+- "Quantum Fields on the Lattice" by Montvay and Munster, Chapter 2
+- David Tongs notes on Lattice Gauge Theory: https://www.damtp.cam.ac.uk/user/tong/gaugetheory/4lattice.pdf

-## From scalar to gauge theories, on the lattice (3 weeks)
+## Unit 02: From scalar to gauge theories, on the lattice (3 weeks)

 ###  Lecture topics
 - More on lattice scalar field theories (transfer marices and hopping expansion - depnding on this week's lectures)